Information for applicants

 Before applying for funding please make sure that you are familiar with the aims and objectives of the Fund.
 These can be found in our page ABOUT THE FUND and are copied below:

-Applications must be received by 31st January each year
+Applications must be received by the following deadlines:

 Aims of the Fund

 - A local memorial project to commemorate the work of Philip and Gwen Brereton